vrmarcelino/CCMetagen/README.md

 ## Requirements and Installation

+**Note:** We are improving the installation process and the latest CCMetagen version is still unstable.
+If you experience problems, please use [version 1.0.0](https://github.com/vrmarcelino/CCMetagen/releases/tag/v1.0.0).
+This was the version used in the analyses of our preprint.

 Make sure you have the dependencies below installed and accessible in your $PATH.
 The guidelines below are for Unix systems.